 Going in on a Wednesday afternoon, I hardly expected to see as many people as I did.
 There was a waitlist for this place, and so I knew I just had to get in!
 When you are seated don’t jump right into the ramen because the appetizers are worth exploring.

 I started my meal with the deliciously crispy karaage (fried chicken) and a chashu bun.
 I completely drenched each piece of chicken in the incredible lemon and sesame dressing.
 The chashu bun was like biting into pork heaven.

 The doughy bun is sticky in the best way.
-When it comes to the ramen, your go to is going to be the Tonkotsu with pork broth and thin noodles.
+When it comes to ramen, your go-to is going to be the Tonkotsu with pork broth and thin noodles.
 It is a great introduction to Japanese noodle soups.
 However, I’ve also got the Tonkotsu/Shoyu blend which is pork broth mixed with chicken broth and wavy noodles.

 The flavor was delightful!
 If you aren’t a huge fan of Asian cuisine, you’ve gotta trust me on this one.
 An evening surrounded by lively customers and heart-warming food is just what this world needs.

 Address: 25 W Center St, Pleasant Grove, UT 84062

 Phone: (801) 785-2439

 I imagine that a large percentage of us grew up with grilled cheese sandwiches and tomato soup, especially when our parents didn’t feel like cooking.
 Cravings Bistro in Pleasant Grove will give you the best kind of nostalgia with every bite of their gourmet grilled cheese sandwiches.

 Found on Center Street in Pleasant Grove, Cravings Bistro stands out with its colorful sign and clever decor.
 At Cravings Bistro you have your pick of a plain grilled cheese or the elegant Gourmet grilled cheese.